Datacenter vs. Residential Proxies

 What is a Datacenter Proxy?

-A datacenter proxy is a proxy server hosted on a server within a data center.
+A datacenter proxy is a proxy server hosted on a server within a datacenter.
 These proxies are often provided by companies that own large server farms, not by an ISP.

 Here is how datacenter proxy works: